mauho/PCP-Vertiefung-Python/README.md

 # PCP-DeepDive-Python
 Within the module Programming Concepts and Paradigms (PCP) at HSLU Thomas and Maurizio decided to have an extended look at Python.
 The programming language shall be analyzed and compared to other languages discussed in the module.
 Furthermore, some previously solved exercise shall also be completed in Python to allow for further comparison.

+### Basics
+Python is an interpreted object-oriented/functional programming language with dynamic typing

 ### Python Enhancement Proposals (PEPs)
 In an analog manner to Java Enhancement Proposals (JEP), Python developers maintain a list of possible future enhancements to the Python Language named PEP.
-Some features which we are going to discuss were such a Proposal once.
+Some features which we are going to discuss were such a proposal once.
 They are going to be marked accordingly.

 A Special guest here is [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/) which deserves some special attention.
 PEP8 is a styleguide on how to write Python code.
 This leads (if you read warnings and follow the recommendations) to a more uniform look of the written programs in general.

-If you write Python Code.
-It's a worth enabling automatic checks in your IDE of choice.
-But also to read through the styleguide.
-It's not a waste of time :-)

 ## DeepDive
 Within this Project we are going to shed some light especially on the following topics